jbaik1/RAG_Geoguessr/README.md

 | Claude 3.5 Sonnet |   0.68  |

 It appears that GPT-4o has the best accuracy over a sample size of 50 rounds.
 The rounds included countries like the United States, Thailand, Austrailia, Bolivia, and so on.

+# Comparison with Modern CV Classification Models

+I have ran some tests on ResNet, EfficientNet, and Vision Transformer to see how they compare to the LLMs.
+Because they are specialized at vision tasks, it is reasonable to expect that they will perform better.
+See efficientnet.ipynb, ViT.ipynb, and resnet.ipynb for the demos.

+These pre-trained models were fine-tuned to the Geoguessr task, but it appears that none of them could do better than 50%.
+There still a possibility that they could perform better after a few days of training, but that would take some time.
+I plan on updating this repository after training the best performing model on a GCP cloud server for a few days (using free credits, of course).

+Nevertheless, this demonstrates that RAG can enable multimodal LLMs to perform well at this complex zero-shot task, and further highlights the potential of future LLMs to be come increasingly general-purpose.
+I would not argue that this is approaching AGI, but some may look at it this way.